St. Augustine offers a British experience — without having to cross the pond.

 So if you're waiting for Mr. Darcy, if you have a borderline obsession with the English monarchy, if you camped outside the box office to buy tickets to see Susan Boyle, or if you've gone all hooligan at a high school football game (as most mothers often do) or if you're "Posh with a capital P" and you know it, St. Augustine has plenty to feed your inner Anglophile.

 Different tea settings are available depending on the group size and occasion.
-All feature a pot of tea, classic savory bites like cucumber sandwiches and chicken salad sandwiches, fresh scones (pronounced 'scons') with Devonshire cream and jam, and yummy baked goods like macaroons, pastries, mini cheese cakes, or brownies.
+All feature a pot of tea, classic savory bites such as cucumber sandwiches and chicken salad sandwiches, fresh scones (pronounced 'scons') with Devonshire cream and jam, and yummy baked goods such as macaroons, pastries, mini cheese cakes, or brownies.
 The best part is that the choices are yours and the contents of the tiers are customizable.
-For $5 per person you can also add a glass of champagne into the mix.
+For $5.00 per person you can also add a glass of champagne to the mix.

 Spice and Tea Exchange

-If you haven’t got your fill of tea yet or perhaps you're so enthralled with tea culture that you want to take it home and host your own fancy tea parties, then pop into the Spice and Tea Exchange and browse their astonishing array of tea blends.
-You’ll be the envy of the queen with options like Berry Bouquet (pronounced Buck-et), Custard Tart Herbal Tea, Earl Grey Creme Tea, Jasmine Pearls Tea, and Mint-Chilla Chai-Nilla Tea.
+If you haven't gotten your fill of tea yet, or perhaps you're so enthralled with tea culture that you want to take it home and host your own fancy tea parties, then pop into the Spice and Tea Exchange and browse their astonishing array of tea blends.
+You'll be the envy of the queen with options such as Berry Bouquet (pronounced Buck-et), Custard Tart Herbal Tea, Earl Grey Creme Tea, Jasmine Pearls Tea, and Mint-Chilla Chai-Nilla Tea.
 They also have all the accessories for making a nice cuppa including kettles, tea cups, cotton bags, infusers, and more.

 Bedfordshire and Breakfast